 Expired Business Tax Provisions

-- Work Opportunity Tax Credit (WOTC) – The WOTC provided an incentive for companies to hiring individuals that faced significant barriers to employment, including unemployed veterans, ex-felons, and food stamp recipients.
-The credit provided companies with a benefit equal to 25% to 40% of the qualifying employee’s first year wages.
-Generally the maximum credit ranged around $2,400 per employee.
+- Work Opportunity Tax Credit (WOTC) – The WOTC provided an incentive for companies to hire individuals that faced significant barriers to employment, including unemployed veterans, ex-felons, and food stamp recipients.
+The credit provided companies with a benefit equal to 25% to 40% of the qualifying employee’s first-year wages.
+Generally, the maximum credit ranged around $2,400 per employee.
 In 2014, companies will no longer be able to realize this incentive.

 - Research & Development Credit – A company involved in specific research and development activities, such as developing/innovating new products, experimenting with new technologies, and developing new production processes, could qualify for several thousands of dollars in tax credits.
 In 2014, companies will not be able to claim this tax credit.
 Although there has been movement within Congress to permanently extend this credit as of the writing of this article, an extension has not been passed

 - New Markets Tax Credit – This incentive provided companies with an incentive for making an investment in real estate or businesses in low-income areas.
 The credit was equal to 39% of the company’s investment in qualifying areas and could be claimed over a seven-year period.
 In 2014, companies will no longer be able to claim this credit.

 Now is the time to consider changes to leverage these expiring tax credits.
 If they are not renewed by Congress before year-end, then companies need to have a contingency tax plan in place to ensure they realize maximum tax saving benefits.
 For additional information please contact Hanson & Co. at (303) 388-1010 or click here for email.
 We look forward to speaking with you soon.